What does watering my plants do?

 Think of plant cells as water balloons.
 When they are filled with water, they become stiff, and your plant stands upright.
 When there is a lack of water, the cells deflate, and the plant looks wilted—a clear sign your plant needs more water if paired with dry potting mix.
 Plants also produce cellulose that help them keep their shape, but water pressure (water flowing through the plant) helps plants gain and retain their shape better than cellulose alone.

 When you water your plant, an invisible process called transpiration occurs.
 The sun evaporates water from the leaves through their stomatal pores, causing water loss in the leaf.
 That’s great, because available water will go where it’s needed most.
-Ideally, the water is pulled up from the roots, but if roots are dry, water is taken from the leaves themselves.
+Ideally, the water is pulled up from the roots, but if the roots are dry, water is taken from the leaves themselves.

 How often should I water my plants?